 First clarify the skin with a clay-based mask, remove it, and then follow it up with a more hydrating mask.
 Some would consider this step-by-step way of masking multi masking, but others might not.

 Multi masking has multiple benefits.
 The first and obvious one is that it allows you to target different parts of your skin with different masks.
 A more customized treatment will give your skin better results, because for almost all of us the skin on one part of the face will be different from the skin elsewhere.

 This zoning type of multi masking is also great for anyone who likes to share moments of their life on instagram – it’s cute and a little silly.

 For those with dry and dehydrated skin, layering multiple masks can seriously improve product penetration into the skin.
 By layering lighter masks and thicker masks, the thicker top mask will occlude the skin and ensure that anything applied below it is better absorbed.

 Step-by-Step Guide to Multi Masking

-Let over-the-counter chemical exfoliants sit on the skin for at least 15 minutes, and do not rinse them off.
-If you’re using a physical scrub then no need to wait – apply it to your skin, massage a bit, and rinse it away.
+- Let over-the-counter chemical exfoliants sit on the skin for at least 15 minutes, and do not rinse them off.
+If you’re using a physical face scrub, then no need to wait – apply it to your skin, massage a bit, and rinse it away.